MenloCS/movie-poster-CRodriguez4511/movie-poster.md

 - [ ] Character collage

 - **Focal point description:**
-The focal point is the middle of the image where some dim light rays meet.
+The focal point is the middle of the image where some dim light rays meet and where the focus is on.
 ---

 ## Step 2: AI Generation – First Attempts